OpenAtom-Linyaps/linyaps-doc/en/guide/ll-cli/ps.md

 Use `ll-cli ps` to view running Linglong Apps.

-View the help information of `ll-cli ps` command:
+View the help information for the `ll-cli ps` command:

 ```bash
 ll-cli ps --help
 ```

-Here is the outputs:
+Here is the output:

 ```text
 Usage: ll-cli [options] ps